-The Permittee shall conduct sublethal toxicity testing on the final effluent discharging to Miller Creek, Des Moines Creek, Gilliam Creek, and Walker Creek.
-The Permittee shall monitor the Lake Reba stormwater treatment pond outfall discharges to Miller Creek.
-For discharges to Des Moines Creek, the Permittee shall sample effluent of the Northwest Pond and other outfalls discharging to the Des Moines Creek.
+The Permittee shall conduct sublethal toxicity testing on stormwater discharges reflected as in-stream samples collected from the stormwater discharging to Miller Creek, Des Moines Creek, Gilliam Creek, Walker Creek, and from all outfalls discharging to the Northwest Ponds.
+The Permittee shall also monitor the Lake Reba stormwater treatment facility outfall discharges to Miller Creek.
+At least one sample shall be collected during deicing and anti-icing operations.